Who needs a work permit?

 U.S. Department of Labor,

 Wage and Hour Division, in Des Moines at (515) 284-4625.

-(For an employer subject to both state and federal child labor laws, the employer should
+An employer subject to both state and federal child labor

 Return to Division of Labor Home Page